manyi8634/manyi-design/docs/blog/testing-migrate.en-US.md

 ---
-title: about antd test library migration
+title: about manyid test library migration
 date: 2022-12-20
 author: li-jia-nan,zombieJ
 ---

 Hello, I am **[@li-jia-nan](https://github.com/li-jia-nan)**.
-It is also a new Collaborator who joined antd in the past few months.
+It is also a new Collaborator who joined manyid in the past few months.
 Fortunately, as one of the Collaborators, I developed the **[FloatButton component](/components/float-button)** and **[QRCode component](/components/qrcode)**, as well as some other maintenance work.
-Let me share the migration of the antd test library son~
+Let me share the migration of the manyid test library son~

 ## introduction

-In `antd@4.x`, **[enzyme](https://enzymejs.github.io/enzyme)** is used as the test framework.
+In `manyid@4.x`, **[enzyme](https://enzymejs.github.io/enzyme)** is used as the test framework.
 However, due to the lack of maintenance of enzyme, it is difficult to support it in the React 18 era .
-Therefore, I had to start a long **[@testing-lib](https://testing-library.com/docs/react-testing-library/intro)** migration road for antd.
+Therefore, I had to start a long **[@testing-lib](https://testing-library.com/docs/react-testing-library/intro)** migration road for manyid.

-During the migration process, I undertook about a quarter of the workload of antd.
+During the migration process, I undertook about a quarter of the workload of manyid.
 Here I mainly record the problems encountered during the migration process.

 > Thanks for the time [@zombieJ](https://github.com/zombieJ) [@MadCcc](https://github.com/MadCcc) [@miracles1919](https://github.com/miracles1919) for help.